Forceu/barcodebuddy-documentation/docs/_build/html/_static/usage.rst

 With the "Revert after single item scan in "Open" or "Spoiled" mode" checkbox ticked, Barcode Buddy only stays in this mode for one scan and then reverts back to the default "Consume" mode.
 It does not affect the "Purchase" mode however!

-With "Remove purchased items from shoppinglist" enabled, items that are scanned in purchase mode are removed from all Grocy shopping lists.
+With "Remove purchased items from shopping list" enabled, items that are scanned in purchase mode are removed from all Grocy shopping lists.

 With "Consume amount of quantity saved for barcode" enabled, Barcode Buddy will check if you saved a quantity for this barcode with the default barcode BBUDDY-Q-[X].
 Normally, it will only use this amount for adding products to the inventory, with this option however it will also remove the same amount from the inventory when you are scanning the barcode in Consume mode.

 The option "Use generic names for lookup" makes it easier to tag products.
 If found, it will use the generic name for a product instead of a brandname.
 For example instead of using "GreatCompany extra virgin oil", Barcode Buddy will name the product "Olive Oil".

 When "more verbose logs" is disabled, only barcode scans are logged in the log part of the main page.

+You will also find several checkboxes to enable / disable lookup providers.
+Some might require an API key, which can be entered at the lower section.
+The lookup order can also be changed by clicking on a provider and moving it to a different position without releasing the mouse key.

+The more providers you have activated, the slower the lookup will be (especially for failed lookups).
+However using more providers also means having higher chances of a successful lookup.

 Grocy API
 ^^^^^^^^^^^